-The School recognises that undue pressure can lead to stress.
-To quote the Health and Safety Executive: "There is a difference between pressure and stress.
-Pressure can be positive and a motivating factor, and is often essential in a job.
-It can help us achieve our goals and perform better.
-Stress occurs when this pressure becomes excessive.
-Stress is a natural reaction to too much pressure."
+The Department recognises that undue pressure can lead to stress.
+To quote the Health and Safety Executive: "There is a difference between stress and pressure.
+We all experience pressure on a daily basis, and need it to motivate us and enable us to perform at our best.
+It's when we experience too much pressure without the opportunity to recover that we start to experience stress."